Fort Fisher State Recreation Area: History

 The city of Wilmington on the Cape Fear River was an important port of entry for the Confederacy during the Civil War.
-And, by late 1864, it was the last southern port open to trade.
+By late 1864, it was the last southern port open to trade.
 Fort Fisher, built in 1861, served to protect this valuable port from Union ships.
 In 1864, the first of two Union attacks on Fort Fisher took place.
 The fort held strong during the first battle and Union forces withdrew, but the Confederacy was not so fortunate the next time.
 The First Battle of Fort Fisher, during the American Civil War, was the largest naval bombardment and land-sea battle fought in any war up to that time.

 In early 1865, a fleet of 56 ships bombarded the fort prior to a land assault by a force of more than 3,300 infantry.
 Fort Fisher was captured and the Confederate supply line was broken.
 Approximately three months after the fall of Fort Fisher, the Civil War came to an end.

 In the late 19th century, a long rock jetty called "The Rocks" was built west of Fort Fisher to aid navigation by stopping shoaling in the Cape Fear River.
-Completed in 1881, The Rocks closed the former New Inlet, once used by Confederate blockade-runners to avoid the U.S. Navy, and created a lagoon, now called "The Basin".
+Completed in 1881, The Rocks closed the former New Inlet, once used by Confederate blockade-runners to avoid the U.S. Navy, and created a lagoon, now called "The Basin" or Buzzards Bay.
 Today, The Rocks and The Basin are part of the Zeke's Island component of the North Carolina National Estuarine Research Reserve, an 1160 acre area of outstanding estuarine and ocean resources with extensive marshes and tidal flats.
+The Rocks stretch from Battery Buchanan, part of the surviving Fort Fisher complex, to Zeke's Island.